Recognizing Top Talents: Here are 10 Things to Look for

 Forget everything you know about what talent looks like and who should be developed.
 Learn to ask yourself and your company some essential questions when seeking genuine, unique talent.
 At the end of this article you’ll get 10 traits to look for.

 This article is first published in POV.
 International in Danish.
-You can find it here
+You can find it here.

 If you believe you know exactly what talented people look like, I invite you to set aside your assumptions for a moment and see if you can gain some new perspectives in the next five minutes.
 Our brains work through pattern recognition – much like machine learning.
 We think that what we’ve seen before also applies to what we will encounter next – but that is rarely the case.
 There isn’t one thing that can cure emptiness.
 Often, it’s a combination of several things we desire in life to feel whole: a sense of belonging, security, being seen and heard, contributing, and being important to someone.
 Although a review of leadership research clearly shows that there is no particular type who is a better leader than others, most people still have a stereotypical image of what a leader looks like.
 The same applies to talent.